structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Event Action Mapping.md

 Note that you can also enter `AbstractNode` as the type and pass a parameter named `type` to determine the actual type at runtime.
 This is useful when a form can create different types of objects depending on user input.

 #### Update Object
 The Update Object action updates an existing object in the database.
 You enter a template expression in the "UUID of data object to update" field that resolves to the UUID of the object you want to update, for example `${current.id}`.
 Note that this field is not an auto-script field, so you need to include the `${...}` wrapper.

 The configured parameter mapping determines which properties are updated.
 Each parameter name corresponds to a property on the object - only the mapped properties are modified, other properties remain unchanged.

 ##### Example: Edit Form
-To let users modify existing data, you build an edit form.
+To let users modify existing data, you usually build an edit form.
 With the Event Action Mapping in Structr, you simply add an input field for each property you want to edit and set each input field's `value` to the corresponding property using a template expression, for example `${current.name}`.
 When the user submits the form, the Event Action Mapping sends the modified values back to the server.
 For details on dynamic attribute values, see the Dynamic Content chapter.

 The following example shows the configuration of an edit form for a Project with multiple field types.
 The page is accessible at `/project/{id}` where `{id}` is the project's UUID.
 Structr automatically resolves the UUID and makes the project available as `current`.
 For details on URL resolution, see the Navigation & Routing chapter.